-If there ever was an argument in favor of whether music can affect your business environment, it’s the annual introduction of holiday music.
+If there ever was an argument in favor of whether music can affect your business environment, it’s the annual introduction of holiday music, e.g., for Black Friday.
 And, speaking of arguments, the date on which you start to add some Johnny Mathis and Darlene Love to your playlist is certain to start some internal arguments as well.

 If you’re starting to stock your shelves with green and red scarves and wrapping paper and tinsel, you’re likely going to want to start to add holiday music to your playlist to get your customers ‘in the mood’ and ‘in the spirit’.
-If your business doesn’t sound like Christmas, there’s a good chance your customer will think holiday gifts while they’re at your competitor who does.
+If your business doesn’t sound like Christmas or suitable for Black Friday, there’s a good chance your customer will think holiday gifts while they’re at your competitor who does.

 Variety has a different meaning during the holiday.